Want to know what ULPA is all about? Join some animated friends as they find out about ULPA in this short video "Introducing ULPA".

 Who is funding ULPA?

 The importance of creating the University Languages Portal Australia was recognised by the Australian Government’s Office for Learning and Teaching (OLT).
-The project commenced in mid-2014 and has funding from the OLT for two years, as well as further, ongoing support from the Australian Research Council’s Centre of Excellence for the Dynamics of Language (CoEDL).
+The project commenced in mid-2014 and was awarded funding from the OLT for two years, and has received further ongoing support from the Australian Research Council’s Centre of Excellence for the Dynamics of Language (CoEDL).
 CoEDL carries out research on Australian Indigenous languages and minority languages of the Asia-Pacific region as part of its goal to investigate how languages vary, how they are learned, how they are processed and how they evolve.
+Since the completion of the original project, ULPA has been maintained by the Languages and Cultures Network for Australian Universities (LCNAU).
+LCNAU is a network of individuals, programs and institutions which exists to strengthen the tertiary languages sector through advocacy, collaboration, research and support.

 Who is running ULPA?